uBlockOrigin/uBOL-home/README.md

 - EasyPrivacy
 - Peter Lowe’s Ad and tracking server list

-You can add more rulesets by visiting the options page -- click the _Cogs_ icon in the popup panel.
+You can enable more rulesets by visiting the options page -- click the _Cogs_ icon in the popup panel.

 Keep in mind this is still a work in progress, with these end goals: